Fssai Compliances

 Packaged food manufacturers, processors, repackers, storage providers, transporters, distributors, importers and exporters, wholesalers, and retailers are the food business operators.

-Development of Food Safety Programs / Preparation for External / Internal Audits / Food Safety and Hygiene Team Training Specifications of the Products Non-conformance assistance Assurance of Quality Program for Certified Suppliers
+Development of Food Safety Programs / Preparation for External / Internal Audits / Food Safety and Hygiene Team Training Specifications of the Products Non-conformance assistance Assurance of Quality Program for Certified Suppliers.

 Regulations- To ensures the provisions of the FSSAI Act.